 In each region, they have their own way to eat Banh Hoi.
 In South Vietnam, highly regarded, Banh Hoi is a must food at weddings and death anniversaries.
 At these ceremonial parties, these cakes are rolled, topped with chopped green onion sauteed in oil, served with Roast Pork and dipping soy sauce/fish sauce.
 In Soc Trang province, they eat this cake with Grilled Prawn, local herbs and dipping fermented fish paste.
 In Vung Tau province, Banh Hoi is served with Grilled Beef or Roasted Pork.
 They also serve the cake with Fried Rolls (Cha Gio).

 Banh Hoi with Grilled Pork and chopped green onion sauteed in oil

 Rolled Banh Hoi with Pork Patties, herbs, cucumber, chopped green onion sauteed in oil

-In Hue, they serve Banh Hoi with Pork Patties, fish sauce dip, herbs, salad and cucumber.
-In Binh Dinh province of Vietnam’s South Central Coast region, locals can eat Hoi Cake simply with garlic chives stir-fried with oil for any meal during the day.
-In Phu Yen province, they eat Banh Hoi with Boiled Pig Offal.
+In Hue, they serve Banh Hoi with Pork Patties, fish sauce dip, herbs, salad, and cucumber.
+Locals can eat Hoi Cake simply with garlic chives stir-fried with oil for any meal during the day in Binh Dinh – a province of Vietnam’s South Central Coast region, l.
+In Phu Yen and Phan Thiet provinces, they eat Banh Hoi with Boiled Pig Organs.